MicrosoftDocs/biztalk-docs/his/core/application-integration-importhostdefs.md

    :::image type="content" source="media/la-newproject-import-hostdef5.png" alt-text="Dialog to select options for Item such as Methods, Data Tables, Structures or Unions":::

-   - The Designer will present the metadata artifact generated from the COBOL copybook.
+   The designer presents the metadata artifact that's generated from the COBOL copybook.

    :::image type="content" source="media/la-newproject-import-hostdef6.png" alt-text="Metadata artifact view in HIS Designer for Logic Apps":::